 Gold also benefited from weakness in global stocks, the dollar and U.S. bond yields.
 A weaker dollar makes gold cheaper for holders of other currencies, while lower bond yields reduce the opportunity cost of holding non-yielding bullion.

-Demand for gold, seen as a safe investment in times of uncertainty, revived after U.S. President Donald Trump pledged stronger measures against North Korea and Pyongyang promised to fight off what it said was the threat of a U.S. invasion.
+Demand for gold, seen as a safe investment in uncertain times, revived after U.S. President Donald Trump pledged stronger measures against North Korea and Pyongyang promised to fight off what it said was the threat of a U.S. invasion.

 Investors were taking advantage of a fall in prices from last Friday`s 13-month high of $1,357,54, said Robin Bhar, head of metals analysis at Societe Generale.

-The market was looking ahead to U.S. inflation data at 1230 GMT on Thursday after a run of weak inflation dampened expectations that the Federal Reserve will raise rates in December.
+The market was looking ahead to U.S. inflation data at 1230 GMT on Thursday after a run of weak inflation lowered expectations the Federal Reserve will raise rates in December.

 Gold is highly sensitive to rising rates because they increase bond yields and tend to boost the dollar.